atrium:// protocol

 atrium://agents/{id}/wake clear dismiss and bring the card back

-{id} accepts a full pane UUID or an unambiguous prefix.
-Pane-to-agent dispatch from the source-control pane's Send to agent, from notepad canvas/HTML notes, and from atrium agent message all resolve through this route.
+Pane-to-agent dispatch from the source-control pane's Send to agent, from notepad canvas/HTML notes, and from atrium agent message all resolve through these routes.
 Access checks for the calling pane's MCP scope (same-tab / same-workspace / all) apply the same way they do for panes/....

 State